 Furthermore, and most importantly, it's a matter of social responsibility promoting Drupal participation in these regions, since these are the regions where Drupal has the biggest potential for truly changing people's lives and making the world a better place.

 If Drupal is truly suffering from a Talent Gap, the world can help.
 And by help I'm not suggesting offshoring Web development to emerging economies for a miserable price while ripping-off huge profits locally.
 This only hurts the world and local developers alike.
 I'm suggesting nurturing a healthy business ecosystem with no boundaries or frontiers.

 This is the opportunity to close the gap between those who are at the top of the pyramid and those who are in the bottom.
-Let's stop admiring companies like Microsoft, Apple and Facebook, with their ever-increasing accumulation of wealth and power, and seek inspiration from individuals and small businesses, who are the true responsible for the creation of most innovation.
+Let's stop admiring companies like Microsoft and Apple, with their ever-increasing accumulation of wealth and power, and seek inspiration from individuals and small businesses, who are the true responsible for the creation of most innovation.

 Freedom to Innovate

 Drupal, the software, is as powerful as it is today because of its healthy ecosystem, where most innovation comes from the edges (the contributed modules).
 Think about every great thing in the Drupal world: Fields, Views, Rules, Entities, etc. Every single one of them started either by an individual or a very small team, “scratching their own itch”.
 This is the beauty about free and open source software.
 The freedom to study, to learn, to adapt, to collaborate, and to contribute back.
 The freedom to innovate!

 This same reasoning applies to businesses and events.
 We have to cherish this freedom to innovate not only in software development, but also in business management and event organization.
 We have to promote a healthy, bottom-up, free and open ecosystem worldwide!